 This module examines ways in which visual artists and composers tell stories and convey feelings in the period 1600-1750.
 Topics will include: the portrayal and projection of character, the delineation of emotion, the development of plot and action, the build-up of situations and the relation of these to the narrative sequence.

-This module examines aspects of style and structure in a wide variety of twentieth-century classical music.
+This module examines aspects of style and structure in a wide variety of 20th-century classical music.
 Topics to be considered include post-tonal harmony, serial thought, block form, minimalism and new concepts of rhythm and texture.

-Approaches to Music Therapy
+Introduction to Music Therapy

 In this module you’ll discuss key issues in social philosophy.
 Indicative topics that might be covered include: philosophy of gender; philosophy of race; philosophy of disability; philosophy of relationships and friendship; slavery and abolition; social and psychological oppression; the political thought of Hannah Arendt.
 Recently, the focus for this module has been on the Philosophy of Race and has concerned questions such as: How should race be conceptualised following the discrediting of biological conceptions of race?
 What does it mean to consider race as a social construct?
 Should we be eliminitivists about race?
 What are the implications of how we conceptualise race for understandings of racism?
 The teaching will be delivered through a mixture of lectures and seminars.